SteGriff/CellServe/README.md

  + [x] Write to an Excel sheet by POSTing
  + [x] Read all from an Excel sheet
  + [x] Read filtered data from an Excel sheet based on exact match on specified filter fields
+ + [x] Get autocomplete entries for a given column
+ + [x] Get schema information of the connected workbook
  + [ ] Fuzzy filters
  + [ ] Delete a row by POSTing or DELETE-ing to an existing row number
  + [ ] Update a row by POSTing to an existing row number